elliotenglish/knowledge_base/machine_learning.md

 ### Computer Vision

 In computer vision we make predictions typically given either a single image, a temporal sequence of images, or some sort of image array.
 The main difference is that at each time you have a 2D array of data.
-This includes tasks such as image classification, object detection, object identification, segmentation. object tracking.
+This includes tasks such as image classification, object detection, object identification, segmentation and object tracking.
 3D perception is also often performed on 2D data to extract 3D structure, such as in multiview reconstruction (an extension of stereovision).

 - https://github.com/jbhuang0604/awesome-computer-vision